 ~ Sri Aurobindo (CWSA, Vol. 20, p.
 132)

 In the spirit of ‘all life is yoga’, all life and works are to be taken up in the spirit of sādhanā.
-This has been the eternal and inmost significance of Indian spirituality since millennia, and this has to be made the main inspiring motive-power for a new India – new because it is a rebirth of the timeless Indian spirit.
-Outer work has true meaning only when it becomes a means to grow inwardly in our consciousness, when it is done as sādhanā, as an offering to the Divine.
+This has been the eternal and inmost significance of Indian spirituality since millennia.
+And this has to be made the main inspiring motive-power for a new India – new because it is a rebirth of the timeless Indian spirit.
+Outer work has true meaning only when it becomes a means to grow inwardly in our consciousness.
+Our work at Renaissance is meaningful only when it is done as sādhanā, as an offering to the Divine.

 “Yoga is union with the Divine, sadhana is what you do in order to unite with the Divine.
 You have to get away from the ordinary human consciousness and get into touch with the divine Consciousness.”